AmandaJisoo/Dotify/README.md

 # Dotify
 # Your App by Amanda Park
+# App Description
 This is a music app like Spotify
+1. A user can play click prev, play and next btn
+2. User can change username
+3. User can see the number of play
+4. User can change the textcolor of number of music played by holding the photo long

 ## Extra credit
 I have completed the following